Devin Robinson

-Devin Ray Robinson (born March 7, 1995) is an American basketball player for Baxi Manresa of the Liga ACB.
-He played college basketball for the University of Florida.
+Devin Ray Robinson (born March 7, 1995) is an American basketball player for Casademont Zaragoza of the Liga ACB and Europe Cup.
+He played college basketball for the Florida Gators.

 High School and College

 Robinson earned Virginia Prep League Player of the Year honors after averaging 24 points, ten rebounds, three blocked shots and two assists per game for Christchurch School in 2013–14 en route to a runner-up finish in the VISAA Division II State Championship.

 He was recruited by Billy Donovan and chose the University of Florida over Connecticut, Indiana, Notre Dame and Oklahoma State.
 Despite being disappointed as Donovan left the Gators for the NBA prior to his sophomore year, Robinson stayed at Florida.

 "Devin runs like a deer and gets his jump shot off so quickly (…) He’s a very talented guy.
 He can be a force at both ends of the floor", Florida head coach Michael White described his game in March 2017 according to richmondfreepress.com.

 Robinson averaged 11.1 points and 6.1 rebounds a game in the 2016–17 campaign and then decided to forgo his senior year to launch his professional career and enter the 2017 NBA draft.